ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

  TY  AND  RELIABILITY  OF THE GAS SYSTEM, SUBJECT TO ALL RELEVANT FEDERAL LAWS AND REGULATIONS.
-TO ACCOMPLISH THIS, THE COMMISSION  SHALL  REQUIRE EACH  GAS  CORPORATION, IN COORDINATION WITH ANY AND ALL ELECTRIC CORPO- RATIONS WITH OVERLAPPING  SERVICE  AREAS,  TO  PURSUE  A  GEOGRAPHICALLY TARGETED  APPROACH  TO  IMPLEMENTING ALTERNATIVE SOLUTIONS THAT MINIMIZE THE REPLACEMENT OF LEAK-PRONE GAS MAINS AND SERVICE LINES WHILE  ENCOUR- AGING  NEIGHBORHOOD-SCALE  FULL  BUILDING  ELECTRIFICATION,  INCLUDING THROUGH THE INSTALLATION OF THERMAL ENERGY NETWORKS,  RESULTING  IN  THE DECOMMISSIONING  OF  THE MAXIMUM FEASIBLE SEGMENT OF GAS MAIN OR SERVICE LINE.
-THE COMMISSION SHALL REQUIRE EACH GAS  CORPORATION,  AFTER  NOTICE AND  COMMENT,  TO  ESTABLISH  CRITERIA  FOR  EVALUATING WHETHER SPECIFIC SEGMENTS OF LEAK-PRONE MAINS AND SERVICE LINES ARE CANDIDATES FOR SUCH A GEOGRAPHICALLY TARGETED APPROACH AND TO EVALUATE THEIR ENTIRE  INVENTORY OF  LEAK-PRONE  PIPES  TO  CREATE A STRATEGIC DECOMMISSIONING RANKING IN WHICH IT RANKS THE SEGMENTS IN TERMS OF THE  ABILITY  TO  ELECTRIFY  ALL CUSTOMERS  SERVED BY THE SEGMENT AND RETIRE THE GAS DISTRIBUTION INFRAS- TRUCTURE.
-THE COMMISSION SHALL REQUIRE EACH GAS CORPORATION TO FILE  AN ANNUAL REPORT THAT PROVIDES A QUALITATIVE AND QUANTITATIVE ASSESSMENT OF THE  REDUCTION OF LEAK-PRONE PIPE INVENTORY AND THAT UPDATES THE STRATE- GIC DECOMMISSIONING RANKING FROM THE PRIOR YEAR.
-THE  COMMISSION  SHALL ESTABLISH NOTICE REQUIREMENTS AND CONSUMER AND AFFORDABILITY PROTECTIONS IN  ACCORDANCE  WITH SECTION THIRTY OF THE PUBLIC SERVICE LAW APPLICABLE TO CUSTOMERS SERVED BY SEGMENTS OF THE GAS DISTRIBUTION SYSTEM  TARGETED FOR DECOMMISSIONING.
+TO ACCOMPLISH THIS, THE COMMISSION  SHALL  REQUIRE EACH  GAS  CORPORATION, IN COORDINATION WITH ANY AND ALL ELECTRIC CORPO- RATIONS WITH OVERLAPPING SERVICE AREAS, TO PURSUE PROGRAMS  PURSUANT  TO SUBDIVISION  TWO  OF  SECTION  THIRTY  OF THIS CHAPTER THAT MINIMIZE THE REPLACEMENT OF LEAK-PRONE GAS MAINS AND SERVICE LINES.
+THE  COMMISSION SHALL  REQUIRE EACH GAS CORPORATION, AFTER NOTICE AND COMMENT, TO ESTAB- LISH CRITERIA FOR EVALUATING WHETHER  SPECIFIC  SEGMENTS  OF  LEAK-PRONE MAINS  AND SERVICE LINES ARE CANDIDATES FOR SUCH  PROGRAMS AND TO EVALU- ATE THEIR ENTIRE INVENTORY OF LEAK-PRONE PIPES  TO  CREATE  A  STRATEGIC DECOMMISSIONING  RANKING  IN WHICH IT RANKS THE SEGMENTS IN TERMS OF THE ABILITY TO ELECTRIFY ALL CUSTOMERS SERVED BY THE SEGMENT AND RETIRE  THE GAS  DISTRIBUTION  INFRASTRUCTURE.
+THE COMMISSION SHALL REQUIRE EACH GAS
+ S. 2016--B  13

+ CORPORATION TO FILE AN ANNUAL REPORT THAT  PROVIDES  A  QUALITATIVE  AND QUANTITATIVE  ASSESSMENT  OF  THE REDUCTION OF LEAK-PRONE PIPE INVENTORY AND THAT UPDATES THE STRATEGIC DECOMMISSIONING RANKING  FROM  THE  PRIOR YEAR.
+THE  COMMISSION  SHALL ESTABLISH NOTICE REQUIREMENTS AND CONSUMER AND AFFORDABILITY PROTECTIONS IN ACCORDANCE WITH SECTION THIRTY OF  THIS CHAPTER  APPLICABLE  TO CUSTOMERS SERVED BY SEGMENTS OF THE GAS DISTRIB- UTION SYSTEM TARGETED FOR DECOMMISSIONING.
   (D) IN ORDER TO MAXIMIZE THE COST SAVINGS AND BENEFITS OF THE  TRANSI- TION  OF  THE ELECTRIC SYSTEM FOR THE EQUITABLE, ORDERLY, AND AFFORDABLE ACHIEVEMENT  OF  CONSISTENCY  WITH  THE  CLIMATE  JUSTICE  AND  EMISSION REDUCTION  MANDATES  IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOU- SAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION  THE COMMISSION  SHALL  ISSUE AN ORDER REQUIRING ALL ELECTRIC CORPORATIONS TO PURSUE ALL AVAILABLE ELECTRIC ENERGY EFFICIENCY AND  DEMAND  FLEXIBILITY MEASURES  THAT  ARE  COST-EFFECTIVE,  RELIABLE,  AND  FEASIBLE.
-NO  LESS FREQUENTLY  THAN  EVERY  THREE  YEARS, THE COMMISSION SHALL IDENTIFY THE
- S. 2016--A  13

- STATEWIDE ACHIEVABLE POTENTIAL FOR ENERGY EFFICIENCY AND  DEMAND  FLEXI- BILITY  MEASURES FOR THE SUBSEQUENT TEN-YEAR PERIOD AND ESTABLISH ANNUAL ENERGY EFFICIENCY AND  DEMAND  FLEXIBILITY  TARGETS  FOR  EACH  ELECTRIC CORPORATION  THAT ARE NO LOWER THAN ITS PROPORTIONAL SHARE OF THE STATE- WIDE ACHIEVABLE POTENTIAL.
+NO LESS FREQUENTLY THAN EVERY THREE YEARS, THE  COMMISSION  SHALL  IDENTIFY  THE STATEWIDE  ACHIEVABLE  POTENTIAL FOR ENERGY EFFICIENCY AND DEMAND FLEXI- BILITY MEASURES FOR THE SUBSEQUENT TEN-YEAR PERIOD AND ESTABLISH  ANNUAL ENERGY  EFFICIENCY  AND  DEMAND  FLEXIBILITY  TARGETS  FOR EACH ELECTRIC CORPORATION THAT ARE NO LOWER THAN ITS PROPORTIONAL SHARE OF THE  STATE- WIDE ACHIEVABLE POTENTIAL.
   (E) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION  SHALL COMPLETE A PROCEEDING TO DEVELOP AND ISSUE A REPORT EVALUAT- ING AND CONSIDERING RATE MAKING STRATEGIES TO ENCOURAGE  AND  FACILITATE ACHIEVEMENT  OF  THE  CLIMATE JUSTICE AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN,  AND  SUCH SUCCESSORS  IN  LAW  AND  FUNCTION  AS MAY ARISE FROM TIME TO TIME.
 THE REPORT SHALL EXPLORE OPTIONS FOR DEVELOPING AND ASSESSING THE IMPACTS OF RATES FOR ELECTRIC, GAS, STEAM, AND THERMAL  ENERGY  NETWORKS  ON  TOTAL CUSTOMER  ENERGY  COSTS,  AND SHALL EXPLORE OPTIONS FOR INTEGRATING COST SHARING AND RECOVERY ACROSS UTILITIES AND SERVICES.
 THE  REPORT  SHALL ALSO  IDENTIFY  STATUTORY BARRIERS TO THE IMPLEMENTATION OF SUCH STRATE- GIES.
-IN  CONSIDERING SUCH RATE MAKING STRATEGIES, THE COMMISSION SHALL HAVE A GOAL OF ENSURING  THAT  ALL  LOW-TO-MODERATE  INCOME  RESIDENTIAL CUSTOMERS PAY NO MORE THAN SIX PERCENT OF THEIR INCOME FOR ELECTRICITY.
+IN CONSIDERING SUCH RATE MAKING STRATEGIES, THE COMMISSION  SHALL HAVE  A  GOAL  OF  ENSURING THAT ALL RESIDENTIAL CUSTOMERS BE ADEQUATELY PROTECTED FROM BEARING AN ENERGY BURDEN  GREATER  THAN  SIX  PERCENT  OF THEIR  HOUSEHOLD  INCOME PURSUANT TO SUBDIVISION THREE OF SECTION THIRTY OF THIS CHAPTER.
   (F) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION SHALL DETERMINE, BASED  ON  THE  BEST  AVAILABLE  INFORMATION,  THE GREENHOUSE  GAS EMISSION REDUCTIONS NECESSARY TO BRING THE STATEWIDE GAS DISTRIBUTION SYSTEM INTO ALIGNMENT WITH THE STATEWIDE TWO THOUSAND THIR- TY AND TWO THOUSAND FIFTY GREENHOUSE GAS EMISSION REDUCTION  TARGETS  IN CHAPTER  ONE  HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME,  AND  SET INTERIM  EMISSION  REDUCTION  TARGETS  FOR EACH GAS UTILITY AS WELL AS DEVELOPING A PERIODIC PROCESS TO REVIEW AND UPDATE SUCH TARGETS;
   (G) WITHIN ONE YEAR OF THE EFFECTIVE DATE OF THIS SECTION, THE COMMIS- SION SHALL REVISE ITS RULES AND REGULATIONS FOR CONDUCTING  BENEFIT-COST ANALYSES  SO  THAT  THE METHODOLOGY AND THE BASE FINANCIAL AND FRAMEWORK ASSUMPTIONS FOR THE ANALYSIS SUPPORT ACHIEVEMENT OF THE CLIMATE  JUSTICE AND  EMISSION  REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME.
 SUCH REVISIONS  SHALL  INCLUDE,  BUT  NOT  BE LIMITED TO:
+ S. 2016--B  14

   (1)  GREENHOUSE  GAS  EMISSION  REDUCTION  MANDATES SHALL BE USED AS A CONSTRAINT IN DESIGNING THE SCENARIOS TO BE ANALYZED SUCH THAT  ALL  THE SCENARIOS  SHALL  COMPLY  WITH  THE  STATUTORY  GREENHOUSE  GAS EMISSION REQUIREMENTS AND ANY INTERIM TARGETS SET BY THE DEPARTMENT  OF  ENVIRON- MENTAL  CONSERVATION OR THE COMMISSION  IN ORDER TO INTERNALIZE THE COST OF ACHIEVING SUCH TARGETS IN THE BENEFIT-COST ANALYSIS.
   (2) QUANTIFICATION OF PUBLIC HEALTH IMPACTS FROM IMPROVEMENTS IN AMBI- ENT AND INDOOR AIR QUALITY.
 WHEN QUANTITATIVE METRICS ARE NOT  POSSIBLE, QUALITATIVE ANALYSIS SHALL BE INCLUDED.
   (3)  CONSIDERATION  OF THE SIGNIFICANT UNCERTAINTIES AND RISKS ASSOCI- ATED WITH DIFFERENT SCENARIOS, INCLUDING  THE  ENVIRONMENTAL  IMPACT  OF LEAKED  GAS,  THE PROLONGED RELIANCE ON THE GAS SYSTEM THAT RESULTS FROM LONG-LIVED INVESTMENTS IN GAS INFRASTRUCTURE  AND  GAS-CONSUMING  EQUIP- MENT, THE POSITIVE OPTION VALUE ASSOCIATED WITH MEASURES THAT CAN ELIMI- NATE  OR  DEFER  THE NEED FOR INVESTMENTS IN GAS INFRASTRUCTURE AND GAS- CONSUMING EQUIPMENT,  AND  POTENTIAL  CHALLENGES  ASSOCIATED  WITH  FULL ELECTRIFICATION.
-  (4) IN INSTANCES WHERE AN ALTERNATIVE FUEL HAS AN ENVIRONMENTAL ATTRI- BUTE, ONLY ATTRIBUTE ALTERNATIVE FUELS WITH EMISSION REDUCTION  BENEFITS UNDER  THE  BENEFIT-COST  ANALYSIS  IF  THE ENVIRONMENTAL ATTRIBUTES ARE
+  (4) IN INSTANCES WHERE AN ALTERNATIVE FUEL HAS AN ENVIRONMENTAL ATTRI- BUTE,  ONLY ATTRIBUTE ALTERNATIVE FUELS WITH EMISSION REDUCTION BENEFITS UNDER THE BENEFIT-COST ANALYSIS  IF  THE  ENVIRONMENTAL  ATTRIBUTES  ARE RETAINED BY THE UTILITY FOR THE BENEFIT OF THE UTILITY'S CUSTOMERS OR BY THE END-USE CUSTOMER.
- S. 2016--A  14

- RETAINED BY THE UTILITY FOR THE BENEFIT OF THE UTILITY'S CUSTOMERS OR BY THE END-USE CUSTOMER.
   (5)  USE ACCURATE DEPRECIATION SCHEDULES THAT ASSUME THE FULL VALUE OF